 Offshore minerals reporting regulations can be found on the Department of Innovation, Industry and Science webpage: Offshore mineral legislation and Offshore Minerals (Data Lodgement and Reporting) Regulations 1996 [PDF 31KB].

 Further information on offshore petroleum reporting guidelines can be found on the National Offshore Petroleum Titles Authority (NOPTA) website.

 Each jurisdiction has its own set of guidelines tailored to its legislation.
-These state and territory guidelines are based on the national guidelines.
+State and territory mineral exploration guidelines are based on the national guidelines